Keeping You Safe. Keeping You Healthy.

 We are screening patients and visitors in our facilities by asking specific questions about symptoms and taking temperatures, when appropriate.
 We also have a universal mask policy in place, requiring masks for all staff, patients and visitors.
 Extra hand sanitizer and handwashing procedures are in place for our healthcare team and patients.

-Effective July 1, 2020 one designated, screened visitor is allowed in most inpatient areas.
+All visitors must pass a screening process prior to entry and be able to maintain a face mask at all times while in the hospital.
+Effective July 1, 2020 one screened visitor is allowed in most inpatient areas.
+Outpatients having surgery or a procedure may have one visitor.
+Outpatients requiring assistance navigating their appointment may also have a screened companion.
 Patients under COVID-19 investigation or COVID positive may not have any visitors unless approved for visitation due to end of life care.
 We understand visitor restrictions can be frustrating, especially when dealing with difficult health concerns, but it is important to minimize exposure to our patients and care team during this pandemic.
-Learn more about our Visitor Restrictions.
-Learn more about our Visitor Restrictions.

 Virtual Care Options